escaped/cookiecutter-pypackage/{{ cookiecutter.project_slug }}/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests covering the new functionality have been added
 - [ ] Code builds clean without any errors or warnings
-- [ ] Documention has been updated
+- [ ] Documentation has been updated
 - [ ] Changes have been added to the `CHANGELOG.md`
 - [ ] You added yourself to the `CONTRIBUTORS.md`